TASEmulators/BizHawk/README.md

 A multi-system emulator written in C#.
 As well as quality-of-life features for casual players, it also has recording/playback and debugging tools, making it the first choice for TASers (Tool-Assisted Speedrunners).

 tl;dr: click the "latest" button above to grab it.
-The changelog is [here on tasvideos.org](http://tasvideos.org/Bizhawk/ReleaseHistory.html).
+The changelog is [here on tasvideos.org](http://tasvideos.org/Bizhawk/ReleaseHistory.html). **Don't mix versions**, copy `config.ini` to keep settings.

 ## Core feature matrix